Motivating School-Age Kids to Be Active

 Personality traits and athletic ability combine to influence a child's attitude toward participation in sports and other physical activities.
 Which of these three types best describes your child?

 Nonathletes: These kids may lack athletic ability, dislike physical activity, or both.
 By this age, kids are aware of these differences and some may have even been teased about them.
 The danger for them is not leaving one activity that didn't work out; it's abandoning all physical activity altogether.

 Casual athletes: These kids are interested in being active but aren't star players, so are at risk of getting discouraged in a competitive athletic environment.
 Most kids fall into this category, but in a culture that is obsessed with winning, it's easy to overlook them as athletes.
 Encourage them to remain active even though they aren't top performers.

 Athletes: These kids have athletic ability, are committed to a sport or activity, and are likely to ramp up practice time and intensity of competition.
 Some are happily settled in a sport or activity by the older school-age years.
-In this case, a parent can continue to support the child's efforts while still watching for any changes.
 It's important to ensure that athletes manage schoolwork, get enough rest, and still enjoy the sport.
 Continue to let your child try out new things and enjoy a variety of physical activities.

 Parents Can Make a Difference

 Kids look to parents for guidance, support, and encouragement.
 It's very important to set a good example, so don't groan about your own exercise — make it a priority and look for chances to be physically active as a family.

 Note: All information is for educational purposes only.
 For specific medical advice, diagnoses, and treatment, consult your doctor.

 © 1995-2018 KidsHealth ® All rights reserved.
 Images provided by iStock, Getty Images, Corbis, Veer, Science Photo Library, Science Source Images, Shutterstock, and Clipart.com